AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 The soothing intro is pretty typical in post-rock, so don't let it fool you.
 It's a tease that gradually grows in intensity.
 And as the crescendo builds, you turn to face the sound.
 Start bobbing your head.
 Tapping your feet.
 Closing your eyes and letting it take over.

-Make it to 4:30, and the electric riffs become sharper and more poignant as they test the boundaries of the genre.
+Make it to 4:30, and the electric riffs become sharper.
 Your whole body's swinging now.

 And then the 5:15 bomb drops—so hard, in fact, that I just can't help but picture the whole band lighting on fire as they breathe a violent rage into their instruments.
 You're overcome with a head-banging, air-drumming fervor.